-Today, I am specialising in Space Law.
-I regularly write articles on the website space legal issues so as to popularise Space Law and Public International Law.
-I believe that space-related activities and more generally, the establishment of living beings in outer space, are mankind’s future.
-I believe that private companies have to play a more decisive role in the exploitation and exploration of outer space and that Space Law has to evolve, in order to guarantee an ever-more securing environment to space-related activities.
-Do not hesitate to contact me if you have any Space Law-related questions, I will be more than happy to answer you as fast as possible.
+Today, I am specialising in space law.
+I regularly write articles on the website Space Legal Issues so as to popularise space law and public international law.
+I believe that space-related activities, and more generally, the establishment of living beings in outer space, are mankind’s future.
+I believe that private companies have to play a more decisive role in the exploration and exploitation of outer space, and that law has to evolve, in order to guarantee an ever-more securing environment to space-related activities.
+Do not hesitate to contact me if you have any space law-related questions, I will be more than happy to answer you as fast as possible.

 I am a member of the Société Française de Droit Aérien et Spatial (SFDAS) (French Society of Air and Space Law), the Association Aéronautique et Astronautique de France (3AF) (Aeronautics and Astronautics Association of France), the European Center for Space Law, the Space Generation Advisory Council (Space Law and Policy), and the Mars Society.
-Philippe Clerc (CNES) and I created the Space Law Commission within the 3AF.
-I fly within the Aéroclub Paris Nord (France).
+Philippe Clerc (CNES) and I created a Space Law Commission within the 3AF.

-Jacques Blamont, former French space agency’s scientific and technical director, father of planetary balloon exploration (Blamont sent in 1985 balloons into the Venusian atmosphere), is Space Legal Issues’ Honorary Chairman.
+Jacques Blamont (CNES), former French space agency’s scientific and technical director, father of planetary balloon exploration, is Space Legal Issues’ Honorary Chairman.